cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.14.3v1
 Allowed senders MAY be added, but allowed domains SHALL NOT be added.
-- _Rationale:_ There may be instances of legitimate emails being filtered by spam filters.
+- _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
 Adding allowed senders is an acceptable method of combating these false positives.
-However, allow-listing an entire domain, especially a common domain like office.com, allows a large quantity of potentially unknown users to bypass spam protections.
+Allowing an entire domain, especially a common domain like office.com, however, provides for a large number of potentially unknown users to bypass spam protections.
 - _Last modified:_ June 2023